algofoogle/tinytapeout-ihp-25a/projects/tt_um_branch_pred/docs/info.md

 The `func_sim` directory contains a C++ functional simulation of the infrastructure.
 It parses a log file of a simulated execution of a RISC-V reference program and predicts the branch direction on each branch instruction.
 From the `func_sim` directory:
--Compile the reference: `riscv32-unknown-elf-gcc -O0 start.S reference.c -o reference -march=rv32i_zicsr_zifencei -T link.ld -nostartfiles -nostdlib`
+- Compile the reference: `riscv32-unknown-elf-gcc -O0 start.S reference.c -o reference -march=rv32i_zicsr_zifencei -T link.ld -nostartfiles -nostdlib`
--Disassemble reference: `riscv32-unknown-elf-objdump -d reference > reference_dis.txt` (for info only) -Run Spike on reference: `spike --log=spike_log.txt --log-commits --isa=rv32i_zicsr_zifencei --priv=m -m128 reference` (to generate execution log)
+- Disassemble reference: `riscv32-unknown-elf-objdump -d reference > reference_dis.txt` (for info only)
+- Run Spike on reference: `spike --log=spike_log.txt --log-commits --isa=rv32i_zicsr_zifencei --priv=m -m128 reference` (to generate execution log)
--Make Makefile: `cmake CMakeLists.txt`
+- Make Makefile: `cmake CMakeLists.txt`
--Compile functional simulation: `make`
+- Compile functional simulation: `make`
--Run: `./build/func_sim ./spike_log.txt`
+- Run: `./build/func_sim ./spike_log.txt`

 The `tests` directory includes all CocoTB test for this design.
 Run them with `make`.